Save

 Steel Sand Pegs for anchoring a shelter on soft to medium ground & Aluminium Angle Pegs for lightweight tents.

-They are ideal for holding down the base of a side wall on a gazebo.
-You can also use them on the walls of a tent awning, or to anchor a tarp that is set up as a wind break.
+The unique steel hook on the end of this style enables the wide-shafted sand peg to be used with small loops or eyelets, ideal for holding down the base of a side wall on a gazebo.
+You can also use them on the walls of a tent awning, or to anchor a tarp set up as a wind break.

 It would be worth adding 4-8 of these to your camp kit.
-They are also great alternatives for the key anchor points of your tent, such as guy ropes when setting up camp on soft to medium ground.
+They are also great alternatives as the key anchor points of your tent, like guy ropes when setting up camp on soft to medium ground.

 Sea to Summit Ground Control Pegs